jediasaf/CSIT314SDB/README.md

     collation: utf8_general_ci
 11. After the database has been created navigate into the database
 12. click on import on the top tab

+13. Import the file under Github/SQL/testdb.sql

+if theres an error do the step indicated below instead

 13. import every csv file except UseDBPlaintext.csv into the database using the following method
     a. choose file
     b. select the file to import